 It’s also sometimes handy to have a second tripod.
 For example, say you want to shoot a timelapse of a sunset on your iPhone while you’re capturing still images with your DSLR or mirrorless camera.

 While we don’t recommend the GorillaPod 5K as your only tripod, it is certainly convenient to have in specific situations.

-Peak Design is renown for its innovative approach to photography gear.
+Peak Design is renowned for its innovative approach to photography gear.
 Thousands of photographers swear by their camera straps and clips.
 You’ll also spot travel photographers all over the world sporting their Everyday Backpack (we have the 30-liter version of this backpack in ash grey).

 Now Peak Design has just released its travel tripod in March 2020.
 The triangular-shaped legs fit together in the center making it extra compact when collapsed, and the redesigned ball head gives you a single adjustment ring that controls all movement.